Eddie Saint-Jean Arts & Culture

-Why did Jean-Michel Basquiat give his painting that title Versus Medici and how is it connected with the current Black Renaissance?
+Why did Jean-Michel Basquiat give his painting that title Versus Medici and how is it connected to the current Black Renaissance?
 Well, here’s some background.

 The Medici Family: A wealthy family of fifteenth-century Florentine merchants who were patrons of artists such as Leonardo Da Vinci and Michelangelo and powered the Italian Renaissance.

-Jean-Michel Basquiat: A black American graffiti artist of Haitian and Puerto Rican descent who was pals with Andy Warhol and Madonna and sold his first painting to Debbie Harry of rock band Blondie.
+Jean-Michel Basquiat: A black American Post-Expressionist and graffiti artist of Haitian and Puerto Rican descent who was pals with Andy Warhol and Madonna and sold his first painting to Debbie Harry of rock band Blondie.
 His neo-expressive works created in the 1980s became much sought after art market treasures and his Versus Medici (1982) is expected to fetch $35 million -$50 million at auction in Sothebys, New York on May 12.

 In creating this work, Basquiat had no intention of emulating or depicting the Medici’s ascent from bankers to politicians, aristocrats and royals but in the early 1980s this Florentine family were clearly on his mind.
 During this period, he travelled to Italy for the first time seeking out patrons for his own work.
 His meeting with gallerist Emilio Mazzoli in 1981 led to his first ever solo exhibition at his Galleria d’Arte Emilio Mazzoli in Modena.

 The show was named SAMO, which was his graffiti tag at the time.
 Interestingly, he later sought to distance himself from his graffiti roots once he made the transition from the streets to the studio, believing it devalued his cultural importance.
 His New York, New York, first displayed at the Modena exhibition would sell for $11m in a Sothebys sale in 2018.